calderkayleigh/Linked-Lists/Algorithms/README.md

   * Note: Our LList data structure only contains a reference to the head of the list, so you will *not* be able to directly add to the rear like was done in our class example!

 ```
+If the list has not been initialized, initialize the list.
 Create a new node "rear" and make it a pointer to the front of the list.
 If the list is empty, make the front of the list equal to a new node with a given name, latitude, and longitude.
 Return 0, the index at which this new node is located.
 Set a count integer equal to zero.